mspnp/geode-pattern-accelerator/README.md

 # Geode Pattern Accelerator

-The accelerator is designed to help developers with Azure Function based APIs that utilize Cosmos DB to implement the geode pattern by deploying their API to geodes in distributed Azure regions.
+The accelerator is designed to help developers with Azure Functions based APIs that utilize Cosmos DB as a data store to implement the geode pattern by deploying their API to geodes in distributed Azure regions.

 ![Geode Pattern](./images/GeodeWorldMap.png)

 The repository contains Terraform code that deploys geodes to a configurable set of Azure regions, each containing an Azure Function App and API Management instance that fronts it.
 It also deploys a Cosmos DB account with read/write regions in each of the geode locations and an Azure Front Door that load balances between the regional API deployments.
 Each piece of the larger architecture is deployed with dedicated monitoring resources and security measures.

-The accelerator can be used with any Azure Function based API, but also supplies a basic .NET Inventory API as a starting place for new projects.
+The accelerator can be used with any Azure Functions based API, but also supplies a basic .NET Inventory API as a starting place for new projects.

 ## Architecture Details

 Applying the files in the terraform directory creates a series of resources in a new resource group.
-In each of the locations supplied via Terraform parameter, the script creates a Consumption tier API Management instance with an Azure Function backend.
-The API Management instance has an API and Operations that exactly match the endpoints exposed by the Functions API.
+In each of the locations supplied via Terraform parameter, the code creates a Consumption tier API Management instance with an Azure Functions backend.
+The API Management instance has an API and Operations that exactly match the endpoints exposed by the Azure Function App.
 An Azure Front Door instance is deployed globally and is configured with backend pools and routing rules that allow it to distribute traffic between the API Management instances.
 The Front Door serves as the single point of entry for the API.

-Each geode also receives a dedicated Azure AD application that is used to secure the geode's Azure Function.
-The API Management instance is deployed with a Managed Identity contains an `authentication-managed-identity` policy that allows it to call the Azure Function.
-Traffic to the Azure Function is thus restricted to the API Management instance in its geode.
+Each geode also receives a dedicated Azure AD application that is used to secure the geode's Function App.
+The API Management instance is deployed with Managed Identity and contains an `authentication-managed-identity` policy that allows it to call the Azure Functions.
+Traffic to the Azure Functions is thus restricted to the API Management instance in its geode.
 Relevant secrets are stored in a single Key Vault instance which supports the entire resource group.

-The Terraform script also create a Cosmos DB instance with a database and containers that are necessary for the Azure Function.
+The Terraform code also creates a Cosmos DB instance with a database and containers that are necessary for the Azure Functions.
 Each of the locations supplied via Terraform parameter are added as read regions.
-Optionally (via Terraform parameter as well), the Cosmos DB can be deployed with multi-region write enabled and each of the same read regions are deployed with write capabilities.
-Other important properties on the Cosmos DB, like maximum throughput on the database and containers, consistency level, etc. can also be easily supplied via Terraform parameter.
+Optionally, the files can be applied with multi-region write enabled, deploying each of the same read regions with write capabilities.
+Other important properties on the Cosmos DB like maximum throughput on the database and containers, consistency level, etc. can also be easily supplied via Terraform parameter.
 Traffic is restricted so that the only entities able to run Cosmos DB queries are the set of Azure Functions in the various geodes.

 Monitoring resources are deployed to each of the resources in the larger API architecture, where possible.
 A single Log Analytics workspace is deployed to the resource group and is configured to capture logs from both the Front Door and Cosmos DB.
 Each Azure Function App is deployed with a dedicated Application Insights that is used to collect and query its log, performance, and error data.
-Application Insights significantly reduces throughput when applied to an API Management instance, and the Consumption tier does not currently support Log Analytics, so monitoring has been omitted for API Management.
+Application Insights significantly reduces throughput when applied to an API Management instance and the Consumption tier does not currently support Log Analytics, so monitoring has been omitted for API Management.

 The top level resources deployed to the resource group _once_ are as follows:

 - Front Door
 - Cosmos DB
 - Key Vault
-- Log Analytics Workspace
+- Log Analytics

 The top level resources deployed _to each geode_ are as follows: